benjamin-allevius/scanstatistics/README.md

 ### A scan statistic for negative binomial data

 For count data with overdispersion, the *scanstatistics* package provides the function `scan_negbin`, which is the expectation-based scan statistic invented by Tango, Takahashi, and Kohriyama (2011).
-This scan statistic assumes that the data follows a negative binomial distribution parametrized by its expected value \(\mu\) and a parameter \(\theta\) such that a count \(Y\) has variance \(\text{Var}(Y) = \mu + \mu^2 / \theta\).
-The parameters \(\mu\) and \(\theta\) may vary over both location and time.
+This scan statistic assumes that the data follows a negative binomial distribution parametrized by its expected value μ and a parameter θ such that a count \(Y\) has variance Var(\(Y\)) = μ + μ<sup>2</sup> / θ.
+The parameters μ and θ may vary over both location and time.

 #### Theoretical motivation

 The negative binomial scan statistic comes in two versions, each with a different assumption of how an anomaly with manifest in the data.
-The first version makes the same assumption as the Poisson scan statistic in the previous section: an anomaly that occurs in a space-time window \(W\) will have the effect of increasing the expected value of the counts in that window by a factor \(q_W>1\) in comparison to what was predicted.
-This factor \(q_W\) is the same for all locations in \(W\) and constant over time.
-In the second version of the scan statistic, the factor \(q_W\) increases monotonically over time.
+The first version makes the same assumption as the Poisson scan statistic in the previous section: an anomaly that occurs in a space-time window \(W\) will have the effect of increasing the expected value of the counts in that window by a factor \(q\)<sub>\(W\)</sub> &gt; 1 in comparison to what was predicted.
+This factor \(q\)<sub>\(W\)</sub> is the same for all locations in \(W\) and constant over time.
+In the second version of the scan statistic, the factor \(q\)<sub>\(W\)</sub> increases monotonically over time.
 The null and alternative hypotheses are otherwise as for the Poisson scan statistic, except that the negative binomial distribution is used instead.
 Further, the scan statistic is calculated using the score and Fisher information rather than a likelihood ratio.

 #### Using the negative binomial scan statistic